dj-stacker/hex-operations/README.md

 print("Timestamp is:", ts)
 ````
 The created filename should be composed of the ORIGINAL filenames, not the field names when selecting files in tkinter.

+If you just want to join two files into one file use cat_clawed.py.
+It was finnally revised correctly by Claude.
+See the individual function python and bash scripts to quickly do this math without much time invested.